 With its innovative products, Pilz has written industrial history.
 In the field of control technology we were one of the first suppliers worldwide.
 In 1986 Pilz developed a compact circuit within a housing, which replaced the laborious process of wiring contactors.
 Pilz’s development engineers built on this existing expertise to design the PNOZ trademark.
 The E-STOP relay PNOZ was the first safety relay and to date is the most widely used worldwide.
 As the epitome of safety relays, a world without it is no longer conceivable.

 The origin of today's programmable safety controllers goes right back to 1969, when Pilz developed the EUROPILZ SYSTEM.
 The system comprises a complete range of plug-in Eurocards, used to build industrial controllers.
 On this basis Pilz was able to respond to the market's requirement for "free programming“ with the PC4K controller in 1974.
 This was followed by the PITRONIK compact controller in 1976, plus the PITRONIK P8, which was freely programmable using a programming set and standard PCs.
 The first programmable safety controller PSS 3000 appeared in 1995.
-With this system Pilz broke new ground, moving from electromechanics towards an electronic solution for safety-related applications.
+With this system, Pilz broke new ground as it moved from electromechanics to an electronic solution for safety-related applications.

 At a glance: important innovations from Pilz